FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 To enable MPI support FLAMEGPU should be compiled with the CMake flag ``FLAMEGPU_ENABLE_MPI``.
 When compiled with this flag, :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>`  will use MPI by default when the MPI world size exceeds 1.
 This can be overridden by passing ``--no-mpi`` at runtime or setting the ``mpi`` member of the :class:`CUDAEnsemble::EnsembleConfig<flamegpu::CUDAEnsemble::EnsembleConfig>` to ``false``.

+It is not necessary to use a CUDA aware MPI library, as `CUDAEnsemble<flamegpu::CUDAEnsemble>` will make use of all available GPUs by default.
+Hence it's only necessary to launch 1 runner per node.

 When executing with MPI, :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` will execute the input :class:`RunPlanVector<flamegpu::RunPlanVector>` across all available GPUs and concurrent runs, automatically assigning jobs when a runner becomes free.
 This should achieve better load balancing than manually dividing work across nodes.

 The call to :func:`CUDAEnsemble::simulate()<flamegpu::CUDAEnsemble::simulate>` will both initialise and finalise the MPI state, as such it can only be called once.